 – Gluten Free Maple Pecan Banana Bread

-If you try this Whipped Honey Butter (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
-Seriously, I love hearing from you!
+If you liked this Honey Butter recipe then don’t forget to rate it in the comments below.
+I love hearing from you!

 Pin this Whipped Honey Butter for Later!

 Whipped Honey Butter